• Skip to secondary menu

 Website Designer

 What’s involved?
 Designing websites, usually for businesses, this might be from scratch or improving a current website.
+I love building websites because it’s a creative outlet that doesn’t require me to be able to draw!

-Requirements for success: You’ll need skills in a web design software like Wordpress or be able to write your own code.
+Requirements for success: You’ll need skills in a web design software like WordPress or be able to write your own code.
 You’ll need to understand information architecture, user experience and have an eye for design.

 Earning potential: Full time wage potential